The Forecast Report

 Image Source: shoescast.com

-1. Pour some fresh warm water into a basin or sink and then mix it with a few drops of mild dish soap.
+1. Mix some fresh, warm water into a basin or sink with a few drops of mild dish soap.

-2. Place the shoe with the tar stain in the soapy water and allow the shoe to soak for roughly 10 to 15 minutes.
-Another way is to place cotton balls that have been dipped in fresh water over the stained area.
+2. Place the shoe with the tar stain in soapy water and allow it to soak for 10 to 15 minutes.
+Another method is to place cotton balls dipped in fresh water over the stained area.

-3. For the rest of the tar stains still clinging to the surface, use a soft-bristle brush for washing.
+3. Use a soft-bristle brush to wash the rest of the tar stains still clinging to the surface.

-4. Finally, wash the shoe with plain water to wash away the soap solution used in washing the shoe.
+4. Finally, wash the shoe with plain water to wash away the soap solution used in cleaning the shoe.

-5. Let the shoe dry on its own with no interference from other sources such as a heater.
+5. Let the shoe dry independently without interference from other sources, such as a heater.

 Method 10: Baking soda paste

-1. Create a simple paste by combining baking soda with a limited amount of water.
+1. Create a simple paste by combining baking soda with limited water.

 2. Using this baking soda paste, apply it directly on the tar stain.

-3. After that, let the paste stand on the stain for about 15-20 minutes to give it enough time to get through the tar.
+3. After that, let the paste stand on the stain for 15-20 minutes to allow it to penetrate the tar.

-4. Deal with the stain using a soft brush or even the bristles of a toothbrush.
+4. Deal with the stain using a soft brush or the bristles of a toothbrush.

-5. Wash the shoe with water and use a cloth to wipe off any dirt that may remain on the shoe.
+5. Wash the shoe with water and use a cloth to wipe off any dirt on the shoe.

 Method 11: Commercial tar remover